Institute of Biochemistry

 Communication with the Co-op Office

-Students must maintain contact with the co-op office during their job search and while on a work term.
+Students must maintain contact with the Co-op Office during their job search and while on a work term.
 All email communication will be conducted via the students' Carleton email account.

 Employment

-Although every effort is made to ensure a sufficient number of job postings for all students enrolled in the co-op option of their degree program, no guarantee of employment can be made.
-Carleton's co-op program operates a competitive job search process and is dependent upon current market conditions.
-Academic performance, skills, motivation, maturity, attitude and potential will determine whether a student is offered a job.
-It is the student's responsibility to actively conduct a job search in addition to participation in the job search process operated by the co-op office.
-Once a student accepts a co-op job offer (verbally or written), his/her job search will end and access to co-op jobs will be removed for that term.
-Students that do not successfully obtain a co-op work term are expected to continue with their academic studies.
-The summer term is the exception to this rule.
-Students should also note that hiring priority is given to Canadian citizens for co-op positions in the Federal Government of Canada.
+Although every effort is made to ensure a sufficient number of job postings for all Co-op students, no guarantee of employment can be made.
+The Co-op job search process is competitive, and success is dependent upon factors such as current market conditions, academic performance, skills, motivation, and level of commitment to the job search.
+It is the student's responsibility to apply for positions via the Co-op job board in addition to actively conducting a self-directed job search.
+Students who do not obtain a co-op work term are expected to continue with their academic studies.
+It should be noted that hiring priority for positions within the Federal Government of Canada is given to Canadian citizens.

 Work Term Assessment and Evaluation